What Can Be Done With Process Management

 - Under General Settings, select Process Management.

-- Select to Enable Process Management, in order to use process management and for your process buttons to appear in the record detail view in your app.
+- Check the box Enable Process Management, to use process management and for your process buttons to appear in the record detail view in your app.

 Configure Status Settings: